The Ultimate Guide to Become a Data Scientist at Google

 Because it’s such a business-focused language, I recommend you start with Google’s own resource, SQL for Data Analysis.
 Once you have the basics, the best way to continue is by pursuing the areas that will likely come up in the job.

 Luckily for you, StrataScratch has a huge amalgamation of 500+ SQL interview questions from Google and other big tech companies.
 Start completing those, noting which areas are toughest for you.
 That will tell you where you should focus your efforts to stand out during the real interview.

 5. How to show those data science skills off for Google

 Assuming you’re a crack coder, you know everything there is to know about SQL, and you’re a shoo-in for the job, there’s still one big obstacle: presentation on your resume.

 Once you get to the interview, of course, you can blow them away with your technical and analytical thinking.
 But before that, you need to persuade Google that you have what it takes to be a Data Scientist even from just the resume perspective.

 Beyond a diploma and a few lines on your resume showing certificates, you have to showcase your technical skills.
 The best and most persuasive way to do so is with a portfolio.
 More than ever, Data Scientists are using Github as a way to give specific evidence of their coding background.

 Many job listings for Google Data Scientists mention the need to demonstrate a passion and skill with analysis.
-Data Flair lists five potential options to use as Data Science projects, but be sure to use these for inspiration.
+Data Flair lists five potential options to use as Data Analytics projects, but be sure to use these for inspiration.
 To have a real chance, you should be inspired by something in your own life that you want to understand and analyze.